 Your financial plan should be updated every year to see how far you’ve come and where you need to improve.
 You may find that some investments aren’t bringing in as much return as you would like, while others are working quite well.
 This is where you would adjust your investments to increase your yield.

 Of course, the best way to increase the protection of your financial future is to take precautions with your health.
-Since most disabilities are caused by illness, not injury, your chances of disability lower significantly when you practice healthy habits.
+Since most disabilities are caused by pre-existing conditions, not injury, your chances of disability lower significantly when you practice healthy habits.

 As a physician, you have an advantage in this area because you know how to care for your body.
 It’s all about putting knowledge into action though.